 How much National Insurance will I pay if I’m self-employed?

-How much can I earn before starting to pay self-employed NI?
+How much can I earn from self-employment before starting to pay NI?

 What happens to my National Insurance if I work for myself and for an employer?